end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 This process is really useful if your dynamic memory is almost completely full and you would like to move the load from dynamic memory to program storage space.

-For instance, the RTTTL code from _Super Mario Bros. - 1-up sound_&nbsp;:
+For instance, the RTTTL code from _Super Mario Bros. - 1-up sound_ :

 `mario1up:d=16,o=7,b=180:e.6,g.6,e.,c.,d.,g.`